 Step 7: Conduct an Audit for ISO 27001 Certification

-Your organization must conduct an internal audit before submitting an ISO audit by an external auditor.
-An internal audit comprises a thorough assessment of your company's ISMS.
+Your organization must conduct an internal audit before submitting to an ISO audit by an external auditor.
+An internal audit comprises a thorough assessment of your company’s ISMS.
 It is one of the most effective methods to guarantee that your company’s ISMS runs successfully and complies with ISO 27001.

-After Stages 1 and 2, you'll receive a three-year ISO 27001 certification.
+After Stages 1 and 2, you’ll receive a three-year ISO 27001 certification.
+If any nonconformities are identified during the audit, you must implement corrective actions to resolve them and maintain compliance.

 Step Eight: Maintain Consistent Compliance